tensorflow/tensorflow/tensorflow/python/autograph/g3doc/reference/limitations.md

 l()  # Prints 0!
 ```

-Note that none of these restrictions only apply to TensorFlow loops; Python
+Note that these restrictions only apply to TensorFlow loops; Python
 loops correctly handle closures in all cases.

 ### Python collections in TensorFlow control flow